 Harper, Phillip Brian.
 Framing the Margins: The Social Logic of Postmodern Culture.
-New York: Oxford UP, 1994.
+New York: Oxford University Press, 1994.

 Jameson, Fredric.
 The Political Unconscious.
-Ithaca: Cornell UP, 1981.
+Ithaca: Cornell University Press, 1981.

 ———.
 Signatures of the Visible.
 London: Routledge, 1990.

 Knee, Adam.
 “The Compound Genre Film: Billy the Kid Versus Dracula Meets The Harvey Girls.”
 Intertextuality in Literature and Film: Selected Papers from the Thirteenth Annual Florida State University Conference on Literature and Film.
-Eds.
+Ed.
 Elaine D. Cancalon and Antoine Spacagna.
-Gainesville: UP of Florida, 1994.
+Gainesville: University Press of Florida, 1994.
 141-56.

 Kuspit, Donald.
 “The Contradictory Character of Postmodernism.”
 Postmodernism: Philosophy and the Arts.
 Ed.
 Hugh J. Silverman.
 London: Routledge, 1990.
 53-68.